gvaleriano/pinkman-adventure/README.md

 # pinkman-adventure
-An unity game in development, story mode with enemies or tresure hunter collecting fruits and treasures.
+An unity game in development, story mode with enemies or treasure hunter collecting fruits and treasures.